Röjdykare

 The Swedish Navy EOD (Röjdykarna) are the clearance divers of the Swedish Navy.
 They are tasked with conducting with underwater Explosive Ordnance Disposal (EOD) as well as EOD operations on land.
 The training is very physically and mentally challenging which is why meticulous tests are done before selection.

 History

-In 1953, then lieutenants Rolf Hamilton and Gösta Fahlman underwent a special course of light diving for commando at the United States Navy Underwater Demolition Team (UDT), the precursor to the United States Navy SEALs, in San Diego, USA.
+In 1953, then lieutenants Rolf Hamilton and Gösta Fahlman underwent a special course of light diving for commando at the United States Navy Underwater Demolition Team (UDT), the precursor to the United States Navy SEALs, in San Diego, US.
 After completing the education in the United States, captain Rolf Hamilton became head of the first explosive ordnance disposal course Gullmars Base in Skredsvik, Uddevalla Municipality in 1954.
 From 1956 and a number of years ahead, combat divers were also trained in Skredsvik.
 Later the training was concentrated to include only clearance divers.

 Selection

 The selection can be divided into two steps: